tnychn/torrodle/README.md

     <a href="https://github.com/a1phat0ny"><img src="https://img.shields.io/badge/dev-a1phat0ny-orange.svg?style=flat-square&logo=github"></a>
 </p>

-**Torrodle** is a command-line program which search and gather magnet links of movies, tv shows, animes and porns from [providers](#available-providers).
+**torrodle** is a command-line program which search and gather magnet links of movies, tv shows, animes and porns from [providers](#available-providers).
 It then streams the video via HTTP (along with its subtitles) and play it with a user preferred video player (such as *vlc* and *mpv*).

 > If you don't know what BitTorrent is, you shouldn't be using **Torrodle**.
 There are some copyrighted content which might be illegal downloading them in your country.